mukulbhardwaj10/HomeopathyConsultancy/README.md

 # HomeopathyConsultancy
-this is made for learning purpose
+This is very basic website using HTML, CSS and BOOTSTRAP.
+Made for learning purpose only.
+Thanks